mendix/docs/content/releasenotes/mendix-mobile-app/index.md

 ### Fixes

-* Deep links (e.g. links to your Mendix app) opened using the Mendix Mobile app are now properly sanitized.
+* Deep links (for example, links to your Mendix app) opened using the Mendix mobile app are now properly sanitized.

 ### Known Issues